jpcre2/jpcre2/doxy/doxydoc.md

                  .setModifier("g")
                  .match();
 ```
 The `RegexMatch` class stores a pointer to its' associated Regex object.
-If the content of the associated Regex object is changed, there will be no need to set the pointer again.
+If the content of the associated Regex object is changed, it will be reflected on the next operation/result.

 **Note:** This independent match object and the match object you get from `jp::Regex::initMatch()` or `jp::Regex::getMatchObject()` are **not the same**.